mishrasaurabh847/IIT-Kharagpur/Semester 1/ML Assignment 3: Support Vector Machines (SVM) & Naive Bayes/ReadMe.md

 ## Examples

 Explore the Jupyter Notebooks to see practical examples and use cases showcasing the application of SVM and Naive Bayes with different features.

-## Contributing

-If you'd like to contribute to this project, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.